Certora/Documentation/docs/prover/checking/sanity.md

  * With `--rule_sanity advanced`, all the sanity checks will be performed for all invariants and rules.

+We recommend starting with the `basic` mode, since not all rules flagged by the `advanced` mode are incorrect.

 When the Prover is run with any of these options, it first checks that the rule passes; if it does pass then the sanity checks are performed.
 If the sanity checks also pass, the rule is marked as verified with a green checkmark; if the